Transform Your Vintage Silver Spoons with this Spoon Hook Craft using Stamped Personalization

 Stamping the Spoon:

-- Begin with the middle letter.
+- First, begin with the middle letter.
 In my case, “Macie”, I would start with the “c”.
 Locate the middle of the spoon and line the stamp up with the top of the electrical tape.
 TIP: Slide the stamp around a little and get the feel of the stamp hitting the electrical tape.
 You’ll want the bottom of each letter to line up the same on the tape.
 This is where the art of metal stamping comes into play.
-If this is your first stamping experience, I recommend you get some cheap copper samples and play around.
-Your samples for testing should be at least 12 gauge.
+If this is your first stamping experience, then I recommend you get some cheap copper samples and play around.
+Use at least 12 gauge for your testing samples.
 That way you will have thicker samples emulating the thickness of the spoon.

 - Hold the stamp steady and give it several strong whacks.
-You will find some people will only do one whack, and for good reason.
-If the stamp moves between whacks, you will get a jumbled letter – like below.
+You will find some people will only do one whack, and for good reason, because if the stamp moves between whacks, you will get a jumbled letter – like below.
 Yes, I did trash this spoon and started over.

 But, if you don’t hit hard enough, you won’t get a good solid stamp.
 You can see my “E” on the final product was lacking a little power.

-The thicker your spoon, the more you’ll need to whack.
-Keep in mind, you may ruin a few in your attempts to get a final product.
+The thicker your spoon, then the more you’ll need to whack.
+Keep in mind, you may ruin a few in your attempts to get a final product, but not to worry.
+Practice makes perfect!
 Also, remember, imperfections make this truly from the heart. 😊

 - Next, stamp the letters to the right (in order).
 For me, I would do the “I”, then the “e”.